amolmalpure9/springbootmicroservices/readme.md

 3. 	currency-conversion-service:
 	This is the microservice which will get the details from user like amount, from currency, to currency etc and call currency-exchange-service to get the exchange rate
+	This will have feign client to call exchange rate service

 4. 	currency-exchange-service:
-	This will return the actual exchange rate
+	This will return the actual exchange rate based on passed information

 5. 	limits-service:
 	This is the dummy service which is created for the purpose of showing use of config server.